People's Defense Units: Russia

 With Russia's entrance into the war in late 2015 backing the Syrian government, some reports have reported that the YPG coordinated with or received weapons from Russia, with rival opposition groups stating that the timing and targeting of Russian airstrikes were "suspiciously advantageous" to the Kurdish militias.

 Despite this, YPG officials have said they did not cooperate with Russia.
 However, in July 2019, Rashid Abu Khawla the head of the Syrian Democratic Forces' Deir ez-Zor Military Council stated that the Syrian Democratic Forces had cooperated with Russia.

+Finland and Sweden

+Finland and Sweden's alleged support for the YPG is one of the points which caused Turkey to oppose Finland and Sweden's NATO accession bid.
+YPG was included in the declaration in the trilateral memorandum signed by Turkey, Finland and Sweden during the NATO summit in Madrid on 28 June 2022, but did not define it as a terrorist organization.
+In June 2022, then–Finnish President Sauli Niinistö announced in Madrid, after the agreement with Turkey, that Finland does not see the YPG as a terrorist organization and that Finland will continue to support the YPG.

 Diplomatic relations

 Russia's position towards the YPG is not clear, and the US actively supports it, but their diplomatic relations with the PYD are the opposite.
 In January 2016 Russia pushed for the inclusion of the PYD in the Geneva talks.
 The YPG would like to open a representative branch in the US, but in March 2016 interview its leader implied that it was not allowed to do so.

 In February 2018, USA's Director of National Intelligence in the Trump administration described YPG as the Syrian wing of PKK in its new report.